 Goodwill.
 The Company records goodwill at the reporting unit level based on the excess fair value of prior business acquisitions over the fair value of the assets and liabilities acquired.
 Reporting units of the Company are based on its internal reporting structure and represent a reporting level below an operating segment.
 For those reporting units which record goodwill, the Company tests for impairment by estimating the fair value of the reporting unit compared to its carrying value.
 The Company uses a discounted cash flow model to calculate the fair value of its reporting units.
 The model includes a number of significant assumptions and estimates regarding future cash flows including discount rates, volumes, prices, capital expenditures and the impact of current market conditions.
 These estimates could be materially impacted by adverse changes in market conditions.
 The Company performs the goodwill impairment test as of December 31 each fiscal year or when changes in circumstances indicate an impairment event may have occurred.
-Impairment charges represent non-cash charges and do not affect the Company has recorded goodwill at The Dallas Morning News reporting unit, for which the fair value substantially exceeds its carrying value.
+Impairment charges represent non-cash charges and do not affect the Company's liquidity, cash flows from operating activities, debt covenants, or have any effect on future operations.
+As of December 31, 2011, the Company has recorded goodwill at The Dallas Morning News reporting unit, for which the fair value substantially exceeds its carrying value.
 See Consolidated Financial Statements, Note 4 - Goodwill and Intangible Assets, for a discussion of the impairment charges recorded.